pytest-dev/pytest/doc/en/reference.rst

 This contains a command-line (parsed by the py:mod:`shlex` module) that will be **prepended** to the command line given by the user, see :ref:`adding default options` for more information.

+.. envvar:: PYTEST_CURRENT_TEST

+This is not meant to be set by users, but is set by pytest internally with the name of the current test so other processes can inspect it, see :ref:`pytest current test env` for more information.

 .. envvar:: PYTEST_DEBUG

 When set, pytest will print tracing and debug information.

+.. envvar:: PYTEST_DISABLE_PLUGIN_AUTOLOAD

+When set, disables plugin auto-loading through setuptools entrypoints.
+Only explicitly specified plugins will be loaded.

 .. envvar:: PYTEST_PLUGINS